mxuribe/howler/README.md

 More seriously, yes, there are some limits:

-* Sorry, this application is only expected to work on linux and linux-like operating systems.
-But, hey, you are free to fork this project, and adjust it to suit your systems.
+* Sorry, this application is only expected to work on linux and linux-like operating systems which leverage a .bashrc file.
+But, hey, this is open source and built with Python, so you are free to fork this project, and adjust it to suit your systems.
 * If the server that will be using this application is somehow blocked (such as via a firewall) from making outbound HTTP calls (via Python Requests library), then this might not be the solution for you!
 This application expects to be able to make such outbound network connections - even if only briefly.
+* This application leverages the Matrix.org homeserver for reference to the relavant Matrix room as well as for using that homeserver's API calls.
+As good citizens on the Matrix network (and other Fediverse systems), it would be ideal to leverage one's own homeserver.
+Should you desire to use your own homeserver, you would need to adjust the following variable within the Python application, and change it to point to your homeserver: ** `homeserver_api_url` **
+    * For now, this is a limitation because those wishing to change this would need to dive into the Python code, but in the future I could make this another configurable environment variable.
+We'll see.
 * Being a python application, I suppose there could be performance limits as opposed to, say, if this application was written in languages like Go, Erlang, C/C++, Rust, etc. Then, again, if your system is generating so many notifications that you will be encountering limits due to leveraging Python...maybe you have bigger challenges than basic server notifications.
-More seriously, if you legitimately have such conditions, please get in touch, because I wish to learn your use-case!
+More seriously, if you legitimately have such conditions, please get in touch, because I wish to learn your use-cases!